PayThePizzo/Data-Structures-and-Algorithms/6 - Table/0 - TABLE.md

 One good example of a Table would be a Dictionary.

 ## Implementations
-1. Open Hash
+1. Dictionary
-2. Hash-Table
+   1. Hash Table